c00kiemon5ter/monsterwm/README.md

  * [initlayouts]    : define initial layouts for every desktop
  * [monocleborders] : adds borders to the monocle layout
  * [nmaster]        : adds nmaster layout - multiple master windows for BSTACK and TILE layouts
+ * [rectangle]      : draws only a rectangle when moving/resizing windows to keep resources low (ie through an ssh forwarded session)
  * [showhide]       : adds a function to show and hide all windows on all desktops
  * [uselessgaps]    : adds gaps around every window on screen
  * [warpcursor]     : cursors follows and is placed in the center of the current window